donkeyrat/SummonerCreator/README.md

  - Reformatted Thunderstore page.
  - Fixed extreme lag from the Summoner, at the cost of Unit Creator units working for the summoner.
  - Replaced Thunderstore icon with a new one by Hambody.

+### 1.0.3

+ - Reformatted Gallery section of the Thunderstore page.
+ - Updated Thunderstore icon.

 ## Credits